Improving Special Educational Needs and Disabilities support in Staffordshire

 What we are trying to improve

-We have been working with our partners to co-design and co-produce two new ways of working that will aim to improve SEND services in Staffordshire.
+We have co-designed and co-produced two new ways of working that will improve SEND services in Staffordshire.
 These are:

 Enhanced Assess, Plan, Do, Review Pathway